Vinnieassaulter/DataAnalytics/Quora-question-pair-similarity/13_YusukeSugihara_PanQiyang.md

 |i                  |6.01e-06 | gonulcelen         | 9.99e-05|
 |how                |6.07e-06 | asahi              | 9.99e-05|

-And we define TD-IDF word match as the fraction of the weights of shared words between 2 questions over the total weights of 2 questions.
 ## *Model&Traning*
 We use logistic regression to produce the probability of being duplicate and XGboost to optimize the log-loss function.